 The positive impact of GDPR

 Ultimately, the Regulations are about protecting our data and making it safer.
 The obligation is on companies to be clear, simple and transparent in their use of data.
-Data is a valuable currency, and with so much available this has to be a good thing.
+Data is a valuable currency, and with so much available this must be a good thing.

-- For businesses – GDPR will create some challenges and pain as processes are reviewed and renewed.
-But it could also create opportunity.
+- For businesses – GDPR may have created some challenges and pain points as processes were reviewed and renewed, but it has also created opportunity.

-- For customers – there is a chance to grow loyalty and increase retention.
-Businesses who demonstrate clear and transparent data policies can build deeper trust; by showing that you understand customer concerns and value data privacy.
+- For customers – GDPR has given brands a chance to grow loyalty and increase retention.
+Businesses who demonstrate clear and transparent data policies build deeper trust, by showing that they understand customer concerns and value data privacy.

-- For prospects – GDPR will force companies to focus on quality over quantity.
-It will encourage relationship building with people that want to hear from you.
+- For prospects – GDPR forced companies to focus on quality over quantity.
+It serves to encourage relationship building with people that want to hear from you.
 Instead of talking to those not in the market to buy, you should be dealing with prospects that are more engaged.

-If you are feeling frustrated by GDPR read our blog on how to get started.
+If you are feeling frustrated by GDPR read our blog on how to make sure you’re compliant.
 You can also check out our Resources page to find free downloads and guides.
-By working rationally you can complete the required steps for GDPR and implement systems to ensure ongoing compliance.
+By working rationally you can implement systems to ensure ongoing compliance.